Can I feed fruits and vegetables to my bird?

 Are there any fruits or vegetables that I should avoid?

-"Avocados should be avoided because of the high fat content and because some of its parts are known to be toxic."
+"Avocados should be avoided because some of its parts are toxic to birds."

 Will my bird get diarrhea from eating fruits and vegetables?